Gold Visa® Card review

 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 We are compensated in exchange for placement of sponsored products and, services, or by you clicking on certain links posted on our site.
 Therefore, this compensation may impact how, where and in what order products appear within listing categories.
 Other factors, such as our own proprietary website rules and whether a product is offered in your area or at your self-selected credit score range can also impact how and where products appear on this site.
 While we strive to provide a wide range offers, Bankrate does not include information about every financial or credit product or service.

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

 Although we recommend keeping your credit card balance as low as possible (preferably at zero), if you know you’ll need to carry a balance here and there, the PenFed Gold Visa® Card should be at the top of your list.

-Its rock-bottom fees and APR, plus a 15-month 0 percent promotional balance transfer APR (3 percent balance transfer fee, 17.99 percent APR ongoing), make it a great balance transfer card and one of the best credit cards for military members with big purchases on the horizon.
+Its rock-bottom fees and APR, plus a 15-month 0 percent promotional balance transfer APR (3 percent balance transfer fee, non-variable 17.99 percent APR ongoing) on balance transfers made within the first 90 days after account opening, make it a great balance transfer card and one of the best credit cards for military members with big purchases on the horizon.